i7z00/i7z00_blogs/posts/blog_1.md

 });
 ```

 ## the second issue finding XSS sink

-to give you a background the page with the cspt is a page where the user can set multiple types of questions checkbox, text fields, yes or now, etc..., injecting into these fields didn't excute any JS, so i looked again inside the application to see what other questions types i add to the page, and while reading the questions types and their description i found that one of them allows for adding rich text, the question description was as fallows:
+To give you some background, the page with the CSPT is a page where the user can set multiple types of questions (checkbox, text fields, yes or no, etc.).
+Injecting into these fields didn't execute any JS, so I looked again inside the application to see what other question types I could add to the page.

+While reading the question types and their descriptions, I found that one of them allows for adding Rich Text.
+The question description was as follows:

 ```
                 {